Community National Bank and Trust Stadium (Corsicana): History

 The sports complex began its history as part of a larger $44.5 million bond project that was passed in 2004 to enlarge the high school, renovate and expand Collins Middle School and improve facilities for sports and other extracurricular activities at both schools.
 Tiger Stadium sits on about 30 acre of a 116 acre site bought by the Corsicana Independent School District in 2004 in anticipation of the new stadium.
-Tiger Stadium replaces Tiger Field, which opened in 1961, as the home for the Corsicana Tigers and Navarro College Bulldogs.
+CNBT Stadium replaces Tiger Field, which opened in 1961, as the home for the Corsicana Tigers and Navarro College Bulldogs.
+In 2021, an apartment complex, known as the Cedar Springs Apartments, was built on the land that the old Tiger Field once stood on, after sitting vacant for 13 years.

 The stadium has not only hosted games for the main tenants, but has also recently been used as a neutral site along with other newer high school, collegiate and professional stadiums in Texas in the University Interscholastic League's annual Texas State Football Playoffs.